 For private English lessons, children can be initiated to everyday life vocabulary spelling using dice, card games, the hangman game or a simple puzzle with letters.

-For example, using online exercises can be used by kids to learn to read time, describe clothes or assimilate conjugation.
+For example, using online apps and exercises can be used by kids to learn to read time, describe clothes or assimilate conjugation.

 The educational follow up using recreational activities uses positive reinforcement to strengthen kids self-confidence and to put them at ease with every subject they have to learn in school.